 Then we tasted two wines from Vosne Romanée, both in vintage 2016.

 Vosne Romanée Vieilles Vignes – more clay here resulting in more concentration, 0.9 ha including two parcels, 45 years old vines.
-Black cherry fruit, creamy, great acidity, stylish, deep and with a long finish.
+Black cherry fruit, creamy, has great acidity, is stylish, deep, and long.
 Impressive.
 93+p.

 Vosne Romanée Les Champs Perdrix – more limestones here, 0.7 ha on the top of La Romanée and La Tache.
 Very stylish and sophisticated wine, great purity, complexity, decadently fruity and long finish.
 94p.